casper-network/docs/source/docs/casper/workflow/developers/index.md

 These developer guides highlight key features and capabilities of the Casper blockchain.

 - [Prerequisites](/dapp-dev-guide/setup.md): setup needed for various workflows
-- [Querying the Casper Network](/workflow/developers/querying.md): querying information on a Casper network
+- [Querying a Casper Network](/workflow/developers/querying.md): querying information on a Casper network
 - [Two-Party Multi-Signatures for Deployment](two-party-multi-sig.md): setting up an account for two-party signature deploys
 - [Transferring Tokens using the Command-line](transfers.md): transferring tokens from one account to another using the command-line
    - [Transferring Tokens using Direct Transfer](transfer-workflow.md)